Above photo: Views over Hvar Town and Pakleni islands

-In July and August, you can embark on the same ferry that I mentioned above from Prigradica (small bay near Blato) at 6:30.
+In July and August, you can embark on the same ferry that I mentioned above from Prigradica (a small bay near Blato) at 6:30.
 This will be even cheaper, just 50 Hrk each way.

 After that go for a walk around the Town for some sightseeing.
 Visit the local museum, the Cathedral, explore its streets and squares (see all info here).

 Get an early lunch/brunch in one of the town’s seafront restaurants and head for a beach in Pakleni archipelago for a swim, sunbath and relax.
 Take a taxi boat in front of Arsenal, near Hote Riva, to get there (just 10 minutes speedboat ride).
-The nearest beach there is on Amo Beach on Jerolim island that is only 5 minutes ride by taxi boat.
+The nearest beach there is on Hvar Beaches that is only 5 minutes ride by taxi boat.

 In the afternoon, don’t forget to get back to Hvar port in time for your trip back.
 Give yourself at least 1 hr to make sure you don’t miss your connection as you may end up stuck on the island.

 Bearing in mind that getting to Hvar from Korcula island takes just about 1 hour by fast ferry I can recommend you this as the best option for a day trip.
 And yes, I suggest you book your tickets in advance particularly if you are visiting in July and August.